Side effects of targeted cancer therapy drugs

-- Use a mild soap or body wash and shampoo that do not contain alcohol, perfume, or dye.
+- Use very mild soaps, body washes, and shampoos that do not contain alcohol, perfume, or dye.

 - Take baths instead of showers, and try oatmeal bath products to soothe your skin.

 - Bathe with cool or lukewarm (instead of hot) water.
-Avoid hot, humid places.
+And avoid hot, humid places.

-- Moisturize your skin at least 2 times a day with a thick cream that contains no alcohol, perfume, or dye.
-Right after you bathe, while your skin is still damp, is the best time to do this.
+- Moisturize your skin at least twice a day with a thick emollient cream that has no alcohol, perfumes, or dyes.
+The best time to do this is right after you bathe, while your skin is still damp.

-- Do not use laundry detergents or fabric softeners with strong perfumes.
+- Use laundry detergents or fabric softeners without strong perfumes

-- Though the rash may look like acne, acne medicines do not work on it—they can dry it out and make it worse.
+- Not use acne medicines.
+Though the rash may look like acne, acne medicines don’t work.
+They can even dry it out and make it worse.

-- If the soles of your feet are tender, gel shoe inserts may help.
+- Try gel shoe inserts if the soles of your feet are tender.

 - Wear shoes that fit well and aren’t too tight.
 Thick, soft socks may help if you have shoes that are big enough for the extra bulk.

-- Some makeup brands, such as Dermablend®, can cover the rash without making it worse.
+- Use certain kinds of makeup.
+Some makeup brands can cover rashes without making them worse.

-Ask your doctor or nurse if there are other things you can do to help lower the chance of skin problems getting worse.
+Ask your doctor or nurse if there are other things you can do to help lower your chance of skin problems.